haoai-1997/haoai-1997.github.io/index.md

     <svg class="gh-repo-icon" viewBox="0 0 16 16" width="16" height="16"><path d="M2 2.5A2.5 2.5 0 0 1 4.5 0h8.75a.75.75 0 0 1 .75.75v12.5a.75.75 0 0 1-.75.75h-2.5a.75.75 0 0 1 0-1.5h1.75v-2h-8a1 1 0 0 0-.714 1.7.75.75 0 1 1-1.072 1.05A2.495 2.495 0 0 1 2 11.5Zm10.5-1h-8a1 1 0 0 0-1 1v6.708A2.486 2.486 0 0 1 4.5 9h8ZM5 12.25a.25.25 0 0 1 .25-.25h3.5a.25.25 0 0 1 .25.25v3.25a.25.25 0 0 1-.4.2l-1.45-1.087a.249.249 0 0 0-.3 0L5.4 15.7a.25.25 0 0 1-.4-.2Z" fill="currentColor"></path></svg>
     <a href="https://github.com/haoai-1997/HRDFuse" target="_blank">haoai-1997 / <strong>HRDFuse</strong></a>
   </div>
-  <p class="gh-repo-desc">Hrdfuse: Monocular 360deg depth estimation by collaboratively learning holistic-with-regional depth distributions.</p>
+  <p class="gh-repo-desc">HRDFuse: Monocular 360deg depth estimation by collaboratively learning holistic-with-regional depth distributions.</p>
   <div class="gh-repo-meta">
   </div>
 </div>